By: Elise D. Berlan, MD, MPH, FAAP

 As of June 2022, 37 states require that a minor seeking an abortion involve parents in the decision.
 In this time when so many policy decisions about abortion are being made, it's crucial that everyone understands the impact on adolescents.

 We respect the diversity of beliefs about abortion and encourages any teenager considering an abortion talk to a parent or trusted adult before making such a big decision.
 Most teens do this voluntarily.

-The AAP believes laws requiring a parent's involvement in a teen's abortion are not effective, and may cause harm.
+Laws requiring a parent's involvement in a teen's legal abortion are not helpful, and may cause harm.
 And while there is a lot of disagreement and debate about these laws, there is one thing that all of us can agree on:

 Abortion among teenagers should be made less necessary, not more difficult and dangerous.

 That's why the AAP released an updated policy statement, "The Adolescent's Right to Confidential Care When Considering Abortion ," with all the latest research and information about this issue.

 The AAP believes minors should be encouraged, not required to involve parents in decision to end pregnancy

 There is no law that can mandate healthy family communication.
 Laws requiring parental notice or consent actually may endanger the teens they intend to protect by increasing the possibility of:

 Later abortions, which are associated wiht increased risks compared to earlier abortions

 The AAP strongly supports health and